 Seasonal Work Preclusion Period

-Mutual obligation requirements for JobSeeker Payment recipients have been gradually increased under the special COVID-19 arrangements, except for people living in Victoria.
+Mutual obligation requirements for JobSeeker Payment recipients have been gradually increased under the special COVID-19 arrangements, with some variations for particular states/territories when outbreaks occur.

 How is JobSeeker Payment paid?

 JobSeeker Payment is paid fortnightly into the recipient’s bank account.
 It is paid for the fortnight that has just passed.
 It is not paid in advance.

 For information about other income support payments, including special arrangements in place due to COVID-19, see here.

 If a person’s claim is rejected, they have the right to have the decision reviewed by an Authorised Review officer, and then the right to appeal to the Administrative Appeals Tribunal.
 Reviews and appeals are often successful.
 Although it’s not necessary, it’s a good idea to get legal advice before appealing.

 To seek a review: